maritimeconnectivity/MMS/README.md

 * `port` The port number that this router should listen on.
 Edgerouters shall use this port to connect to the router. '
 * `libp2p-port` The libp2p port exposed by this router to the MMS router network
  * `privkey` Path to a file containing a private key for use within libp2p.
 If none is provided, a new private key will be generated every time the program is run.
 To uniquely identify a router and connect to that router (through the `beacons.txt`) configuration, a key must be provided.
-* `cert-path` Path to the edgerouter's TLS-certificate
+* `cert-path` Path to the router's TLS-certificate. **Does not have to be an MCP-certificate.
+In many cases it will be from a trusted TLS-ca, such as Let's Encrypt**
 * `cert-key-path` Path to the TLS-certificate private key
 * `client-ca` Path to a file containing a list of client CAs that can connect to this router.
 This is necessary for proper validation of client (edgerouter) certificates